Automattic/wp-calypso/client/state/comments/README.md

 # Comments

-## This store has the following structure:
+## This store has the following structure

 ```
 comments = {